Configuring Serverless Backend CRUD Operations with AWS API Gateway and DynamoDB: A No-Lambda Approach

 AuthorizerId: !Ref CognitoAuthorizer

-*Remember to replace the placeholders with your actual values.
-Also, these templates only cover the GET method for simplicity.
-You'll need to add similar configurations for the POST, PUT, and DELETE methods.
+Replace placeholders with your actual values.
+These templates cover the GET method for simplicity — add similar configurations for POST, PUT, and DELETE.